READ THIS . . . to benefit from Barbara's research and

 Here's something else you need to understand about marketing and

 distribution: Forget about selling a POD book through bookstores.
-No bookstore in the country will put a POD book on its shelves; it will merely

 be able to get information about it from Ingram's database files because Ingram